bslockhart/Password-Generator-Automaton/README.md

 * [W3Schools - JavaScript Arrays](https://www.w3schools.com/js/js_arrays.asp)
 * [W3Schools - JavaScript Functions](https://www.w3schools.com/js/js_functions.asp)

-## Tools
-* HTML
-* CSS
-* JavaScript

 ## Credits
 GitHub: [Brian Lockhart](https://github.com/bslockhart)

+### User Story
+AS AN employee with access to sensitive data
+I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security

 ### Challenge Guidelines
 Create an application that an employee can use to generate a random password based on criteria they’ve selected.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

-### User Story
-AS AN employee with access to sensitive data
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security

 ### Acceptance Criteria:
 * GIVEN I need a new, secure password